 - None—FortiWeb does not apply cookie tampering protection or encrypt cookie values.

 Signed—Prevents tampering (cookie poisoning) by tracking the cookie value.
-This option requires you to enable Session Management in the protection policy and the client to support cookies.
+This option requires you to configure Client Management in Policy.

 When FortiWeb receives the first HTTP or HTTPS request from a client, it uses a cookie to track the session.
 When you select this option, the session-tracking cookie includes a hash value that FortiWeb uses to detect tampering with the cookie from the back-end server response.
 If FortiWeb determines the cookie from the client has changed, it takes the specified action.